Phentermine/topiramate (By mouth)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, lung disease or breathing problems, diabetes, low blood potassium, a history of depression or suicide attempts, or seizures.
-Also tell him if you have ever had a heart attack, stroke, heart rhythm problems, or heart failure.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, diabetes, heart failure, heart rhythm problems, or a history of stroke or heart attack.

 - This medicine could cause the following problems: